GoogleCloudPlatform/container-engine-accelerators/gke-topology-scheduler/README.md

 ## Overview

-This document gives instructions on how to enable topology in GKE clusters.
+This document gives instructions on how to enable topology in GKE clusters on A3M & A3U machines clusters.

 The general outline for this to be successful is:
 - We add labels for topology to nodes in the cluster with a daemonset